 This question prompted many stories about how and why partners were chosen.
-Most interviewees were of the opinion that their process was fair and unbiased.
+Most Interviewees were of the opinion that their process was fair and unbiased in how it was carried out.
 They felt all finalists were given an equal chance to win the business.
-With so many people involved in most high-value executive education situations - Senior-Most Executives, Finance teams, Purchasing, Board Members, and in some cases, Consultants, etc. - the final decision was believed to be well-vetted.
-Many reached out to obtain outside inputs when the various providers were in the consideration process.
-Peers from other companies in their respective industry were also called for feedback.
+With so many people involved in most high-value executive education situations - Senior Most Executives, Finance team, Purchasing, Board Members and in some cases, Consultants, etc., the final decision was felt to be well-vetted.
+Many reached out to obtain additional outside information when the various providers were in the consideration process.
+Peers in other companies in their respective industry were called for feedback.
 This was cross-functional and involved reaching out to numerous senior executives, which could be other heads of companies and other leaders in Finance and HR and contacts in Purchasing.